vuthanhdatt/real-estate-pipeline/README.md

 docker-compose build
 docker-compose up airflow-init
 ```
-After building the image, we can use `docker-compose up` to start Airflow.
+After building the image, we can use `docker-compose up` to start Airflow to run all the tasks for this pipeline.

 ![aiflow](https://github.com/vuthanhdatt/real-estate-pipeline/blob/main/img/airflow.png)